NVDA (NVIDIA) E10: $1.33 (As of Apr. 2026)

 NVIDIA Business Description

 Nvidia is a leading developer of graphics processing units.
 Traditionally, GPUs were used to enhance the experience on computing platforms, most notably in gaming applications on PCs.
-GPU use cases have since emerged as important semiconductors used in artificial intelligence.
+GPU use cases have since emerged as important semiconductors used in artificial intelligence to run large language models.
 Nvidia not only offers AI GPUs, but also a software platform, Cuda, used for AI model development and training.
 Nvidia is also expanding its data center networking solutions, helping to tie GPUs together to handle complex workloads.